-Environmental impacts requested for investigation at this site by the Wisconsin Department of Natural Resources (WDNR) and the Wisconsin Air National Guard (WIANG) include volatile organic compounds (VOC) and Per- and Polyfluorinated Alkyl Substances (PFAS) in soil and groundwater.
+Environmental impacts to be investigated at the Sunshade site, based on information from the Wisconsin Department of Natural Resources (WDNR) and the Wisconsin Air National Guard (WIANG) include volatile organic compounds (VOC) and Per- and Polyfluorinated Alkyl Substances (PFAS) in soil and groundwater.
 These compounds have been detected during previous investigations conducted at the site.

-In addition, the site building is scheduled for demolition.
+In addition, site buildings are scheduled for demolition or retrofitting.
 Therefore, building materials will be assessed for the presence of asbestos and lead-bearing paint.
-Also, reported cleaning processes or activities performed on aircraft at the site, may have generated dust containing hexavalent chromium.
-Wipe samples will be conducted on various building surfaces to determine the presence and concentration of hexavalent chromium.